MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-subcontract-manufacturing.md

 ## <a name="posting-subcontract-purchase-orders"></a>Posting Subcontract Purchase Orders
 Once the Subcontractor Purchase Orders have been created, they can be posted.
 Receiving the order posts a Capacity Ledger Entry to the production order and invoicing the order posts the direct cost of the purchase order to the production order.

-When the purchase is posted as received, then an output journal entry is automatically posted for the production order.
-This only applies if the subcontract operation is the last operation on the production order routing.

-> [!CAUTION]
->  Posting output automatically for an ongoing production order when subcontracted items are received may not be desired.
-Reasons for this could be that the expected output quantity that is posted may be different from the actual quantity and that the posting date of the automatic output is misleading.
->
->  To avoid that the expected output of a production order is posted when subcontract purchases are received, make sure the subcontracted operation is not the last one.
-Alternatively, insert a new last operation for the final output quantity.

 ## <a name="to-post-a-subcontract-purchase-order"></a>To post a subcontract purchase order
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Orders**, and then select the related link.